JosiahCastillo/Azure-SIEM-Map/README.md

 ## Objective

 The purpose of this lab is to deploy a honeypot in the Microsoft Azure cloudspace and feed live international cyber attack data into a Securtiy Information and Event Management (SIEM) system.
 Once everything is deployed, the architecture should follow the diagram provided below.
+While not explicitly dependent on a resource group, the subscription is meant to indicate its involvement in enabling data storage policies in Microsoft Defender for Cloud.

 ![Azure Network Diagram](https://github.com/JosiahCastillo/Azure-SIEM-Map/assets/47875741/6cb0e379-2629-4bc1-bcd5-176284d53e4c)